The mass of the dark matter particle from theory and observations: On the Validity of the Linear Approximation

 We see that the surface density from CDM simulations is {\bf five orders} of magnitude {\bf larger} than the observed surface density $ \mu_{0 \, obs} \simeq 120 \; M_\odot /{\rm pc}^2 $ \citep{kor,dona,span}.

-It is illuminating to insert in eq.(\ref{eqq}) the above value of the CDM surface density $ \mu_0^{CDM} $ instead of the observed value $ \mu_{0 \, obs} $.
+It is illuminating to insert in eq.(\ref{eqq}) the above value of the CDM surface density $ \mu_0^{CDM} $ eq.(\ref{mucdm})instead of the observed value $ \mu_{0 \, obs} $.
 This gives for the mass of the CDM particle $ m^{CDM} \sim 60 $ GeV which is a typical wimp mass.
-Therefore, the linear approximation also provides a consistent value for the mass of the CDM particles from simulations.
+Therefore, the linear approximation also provides a consistent value for the mass of the CDM particles in full agreement with CDM simulations.

 These results show that our theoretical treatment captures many essential features of dark matter, allowing to determine its nature.
 When contrasted to the CDM surface density value obtained from CDM simulations (instead of the surface density value obtained from observations), our approach gives for the dark matter particle mass the typical CDM wimps mass scale (GeV), fully consistent with CDM simulations.